Tom's Guide Verdict

 RoboForm still offers a local-only storage option, a valuable option for users who don't wish to, or are not allowed to, store their data in the cloud.
 Enabling it simply requires turning off automatic sync.
 Just be aware that the mobile apps lack the ability to turn off automatic syncing.

 Support for Windows goes all the way back to Vista.
-The Windows universal installer will add browser extensions to Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Microsoft Edge, Opera and Windows applications.
-There's also a standalone extension for the Chromium-based version of Edge that has "limited functionality".
+The Windows universal installer will add browser extensions to Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Microsoft Edge, Opera and Windows applications, and updated versions of the browser extensions were rolled out in March 2021.

-Mac users must be running macOS 10.10 Yosemite or later, and the Mac installer includes browser extensions for Apple Safari, Google Chrome and Mozilla Firefox.
+Mac users must be running macOS 10.13 High Sierra or later, and the Mac installer includes browser extensions for Apple Safari, Google Chrome and Mozilla Firefox.

-RoboForm offers similarly extensive support on mobile, going all the way back to iOS 11 and Android devices running Android 4.1.3 Jelly Bean.
+RoboForm offers similarly extensive support on mobile, going all the way back to iOS 13 and Android devices running Android 5 Lollipop.
 Linux users have standalone extensions available for Mozilla Firefox and Google Chrome.
 Chrome OS is supported via the Google Chrome browser extension.

 For this review, I used RoboForm on a 2017 MacBook Pro 15 running Windows 10 and macOS 10.14 Mojave, an iPhone 7 Plus, and a Google Pixel 3.
 Google Chrome was my primary browser across all platforms but testing on macOS and iOS was also done with Safari.